-How to Spot SEO Myths: 7 Common SEO Myths, Debunked
+How to Spot SEO Myths: 20 Common SEO Myths, Debunked

 2. Duplicate Content Penalty

 This is a myth that I hear a lot.
-The idea being that if you have content on your website that is duplicated elsewhere on the web, Google will penalize you for it.
+The idea is that if you have content on your website that is duplicated elsewhere on the web, Google will penalize you for it.

-The key to understanding what is really going on here is knowing the difference between an algorithmic suppression and a manual action.
+The key to understanding what is really going on here is knowing the difference between algorithmic suppression and manual action.

 A manual action, the situation that can result in webpages being removed from Google’s index, will be actioned by a human at Google.